Greece calls EU talks as migrant numbers grow

 "Once more, do not attempt to enter Greece illegally - you will be turned back," he added.

-"Greece was the target of an organised, mass illegal attempt to violate its borders and has withstood it," Greek government spokesman Stelios Petsas added on Saturday.
+"Greece was the target of an organised, mass illegal attempt to violate its borders and has withstood it," Greek government spokesman Stelios Petsas said.

 Bulgaria and Greece have also said they were boosting border security.

-"Hungary must strengthen the protection of its borders and pay special attention to developments on the Balkan migration route," Hungary's anti-migrant government said on Friday.
+"Hungary must strengthen the protection of its borders and pay special attention to developments on the Balkan migration route," the Hungarian government said on Friday.

-The EU foreign service, the Croatian EU presidency, and individual EU leaders also voiced support for front-line member states.
+The EU foreign service, its border control agency, and individual EU leaders voiced support.

 "The EU-Turkey Statement [migrant deal] needs to be upheld.
 The EU is engaged in supporting Greece and Bulgaria in addressing the unfolding situation," EU foreign affairs chief Josep Borrell said.

+"We are redeploying equipment and additional officers to Greece," Frontex, the EU border control agency, said.

-"A situation like 2015 must never be repeated," Austrian chancellor Sebastian Kurz added, recalling a year in which more than 1m refugees, most of them from Syria, came to Europe.
+"A situation like 2015 must never be repeated," Austrian chancellor Sebastian Kurz also said, recalling a year in which more than 1m refugees, most of them from Syria, came to Europe.

 "Austria is also ready to support the countries on the external border with additional police officers," Kurz added.

-"If the protection of the EU's external border is unsuccessful, Austria will protect its borders," he also said, raising the spectre of internal EU border closures, as happened five years ago.
+But "if the protection of the EU's external border is unsuccessful, Austria will protect its borders," he said, raising the spectre of internal EU border closures, as happened five years ago.

-"We are redeploying equipment and additional officers to Greece and closely monitoring the situation," Frontex, the EU border control agency, also said.

-Figthing continues
+Fighting continues

-But at the same time, the fighting continued in northwest Syria, raising the prospect that more people will come.
+At the same time, fighting continued in northwest Syria, increasing the chances that more people will come.

-Turkey said it had killed 26 Syrian regime soldiers, downed jets, and destroyed air defences using swarms of armed drones as well as rocket artillery in recent days.
+Turkey said it had killed 26 Syrian regime soldiers, shot down planes, and destroyed air defences using swarms of armed drones as well as rocket artillery in recent days.

 Russia has fought alongside the Syrian regime for years, amid concern that Nato member Turkey and Russia could accidentally come to blows.

-Turkey's Erdogan said at the weekend Russia ought to stand back so he could "do what is necessary" in military terms.
+Erdogan said Russia ought to stand back so he could "do what is necessary" in military terms.

-But French president Emmanuel Macron urged Turkey and Russia - the two main foreign powers in Syria - to return to a ceasefire agreement instead.
+But French president Emmanuel Macron urged Turkey and Russia - the two main foreign powers in Syria - to return to a ceasefire instead.

 "The president of the [French] republic stressed that an immediate cease to hostilities was needed and called on Russia and Turkey to establish a durable and verifiable ceasefire," Macron's office said on Friday.

 "Over the past days, I have been in contact with key actors.
-I have called for an immediate de-escalation and for a lasting ceasefire, deplored the loss of lives, and offered EU support to mitigate the consequences of the crisis," the EU's Borrell also said.
+I have called for an immediate de-escalation and for a lasting ceasefire, deplored the loss of lives," the EU's Borrell also said.

 "There is only a political solution to this crisis," Borrell said.